ekene-e/Eigencipy/README.md

 am immensely grateful that such a resource is out there.

-Second, a great book by Horn and Garcia, _A Second Course in Linear Algebra_, which I found very helpful for truly learning  to a further extent a lot of the extensions of the linear algebra implemented in this library.
+Second, a great book by Horn and Garcia, _A Second Course in Linear Algebra_, which I found very helpful for truly learning  to a further extent a lot of the linear algebra implemented in this library.